rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 `kubectl config use-context harbor-on-tkg`

-Now that we switched in our desired context, we can start deploying the TKG cluster and as already mentioned a couple of times before, this will be done in a declaritive way and by using a specification file like e.g. the following:
+Now that we switched into our desired context, we can start deploying the TKG cluster and as already mentioned a couple of times before, this will be done in a declaritive way and by using a specification file like e.g. the following:

 ```yml
 apiVersion: run.tanzu.vmware.com/v1alpha1